-I don’t want to make it sound, though, that to become a financial planner is easy breezy because it does take a lot of work.
-It takes a long time, sometimes several years, to build up a client base and getting hired is often times tough, especially if you don’t have a financial background.
+I don’t want to make it sound, though, that becoming a financial planner is easy breezy because it does take a lot of work.
+It takes a long time, sometimes several years, to build up a client base, and getting hired is oftentimes tough, especially if you don’t have a financial background.

-To get licensed, you just have to take some basic tests that will cost you a couple hundred bucks, including studying materials and the actual testing costs.
-To become an independent life insurance agent, is really easy now days as there are many independent brokerages that you can connect with.
+To get licensed, you just have to take some basic tests that will cost you a couple of hundred bucks, including studying materials and the actual testing costs.
+Becoming an independent life insurance agent is really easy nowadays days as there are many independent brokerages that you can connect with.